 “That’s why it’s absolutely essential to be good neighbors.
 This often means opening lines of communication right from the planning stage and throughout operations, and finding useful ways to invest in communities; volunteering or partnerships with schools on STEM subjects (science, technology, engineering and math), road safety, food banks, health and wellbeing”, explains Ferrovial’s Sustainability Manager.

-In fact, the relationship between Texans and their Express Lines began before they were even in use.
+In fact, the relationship between Texans and their Express Lanes began before they were even in use.
 The company wanted the people to baptize these routes, and launched a project to come up with the best name.
 Ferrovial received more than 5000 proposals, and one stuck: TEXpress, joining the words Texas and Express.

-The management of Ferrovial’s Express Lines in Texas is a true success story, resulting in improvements in traffic management, investment in educational programs and a long list of actions and objectives achieved.
+The management of Ferrovial’s Express Lanes in Texas is a true success story, resulting in improvements in traffic management, investment in educational programs and a long list of actions and objectives achieved.
 In fact, so much so that other cities in the country are now looking at implementing the same systems in order to achieve their own improvements.

 There are no comments yet